breathing-room/where-should-we-eat/README.md

 Below, you can find instructions on running the app on your local machine, how to access and manipulate the Google Cloud SQL database, and how to redeploy.

-If you're an Op Spark developer adding a feature to this project for Legacy, reach out to one of the Magnificent Marsupials for `.env` variables, the `app.yaml` file, API keys, and Google Cloud permissions.
+If you're an Op Spark developer adding a feature to this project for Legacy, reach out to one of the Magnificent Marsupials for `.env` variables, the `app.yaml` file, API keys, and Google Cloud permissions/ownership.

 If you have any questions that aren't answered here, the Google Cloud Documentation is pretty stellar.